 - The purpose of classroom assessment is to support student learning.
-Teachers oppose the FSA tests because they interfere with instruction and do nothing to improve student achievement. - The misuse of FSA testing results by the Fraser Institute creates misleading school rankings that misrepresent the results and harm learners.
+Teachers oppose the FSA tests because they interfere with instruction and do nothing to improve student achievement. - The misuse of FSA testing results by the Fraser Institute creates misleading school rankings that misrepresent the results and harms school communities.